herrwinfried/myconfig/scripts/vm/readme.md

-# for home
+# for vm
-script I run on normal host
+script I run on virtual machine